 Imagine an ecosystem that has only one type of plant.
-What would happen if something happened to that one kind of plant?
+What would happen if something endangered that one kind of plant?
 A sickness or disease could attack the plant.
 It could spread from one plant to another, and cause all of them to get sick or die.
 Some diseases can spread quickly throughout an ecosystem.
-If many or most plants in an ecosystem died, it would be a very bad situation for all of the animals that depend on those plants for their energy.
-All of the consumers in that ecosystem would be in trouble because if there is not enough food for plant eaters, there won't be enough of the plant eaters to provide food for the consumers who eat them.
-In a simple food chain, every level of the food chain suffers when something happens to the producers.
+If many or most plants in an ecosystem died, it would be a very bad situation for all the animals that depend on those plants for their energy.
+All the consumers in that ecosystem would be in trouble because if there is not enough food for plant eaters, there won't be enough of the plant eaters to provide food for the consumers who eat them.
+In a simple food chain, every level suffers when something happens to the producers.

 A good, healthy, stable ecosystem has many different types of food.
 If one food source vanishes, animals that eat many different types of food can merely eat more of something else.
-If animals can change from one type of food to another, then changes in the ecosystem will have little effect on the rest of the consumers in the food web.
+If animals can switch from one type of food to another, then changes in the ecosystem will have little effect on the rest of the consumers in the food web.
 You may love to eat corn chips.
-If for some reason, you woke up one day to find that no corn chips existed any longer, you could eat potato chips instead.
-Or you might decide to eat an apple or an orange.
+If for some reason you woke up one day to find that no corn chips existed any longer, you could eat potato chips instead.
+Or you might decide to eat an apple or orange.
 Because we have many foods to choose from in our ecosystem, we are still in good shape even when one type of food disappears.
 We can always eat something else if we want to.
 The more kinds of things there are to eat, the better.

 However, not all people (or other animals, for that matter) are fortunate enough to have many different food choices.
 Consider what happened in Ireland in 1845.
 At that time, people in Ireland ate mostly potatoes.
 This was because potatoes grew so well there.
-Because so many potatoes could be grown easily, many families and farms grew only potatoes.
+Many families and farms grew only potatoes because they were so easy to raise.

-Between the years 1780 and 1845, the population of Ireland grew from 4,000,000 people to 8,500,000.
+Between 1780 and 1845, the population of Ireland grew from 4,000,000 people to 8,500,000.
 The population more than doubled in 65 years because there was so much food, and so many potatoes.
-But in 1845 all of that changed.
+But in 1845, all of that changed.
 A virus came to Ireland on a plant that was brought on a ship from another part of the world.
-When the virus reached Ireland, it found lots and lots of its favorite food potato leaves.
+When the virus reached Ireland, it found lots and lots of its favorite food-potato leaves.
 The virus lived on the leaves of potato plants, causing the leaves to wilt and die.
 With no leaves to capture the sun's energy, the potatoes could get no energy for growing, so they rotted and died.
-For five years potatoes would not grow, and during that time many people had little would not grow, and during that time many people had little or no food.
+For five years, potatoes would not grow, leaving many people with little or no food.

-With no other type of food to fall back on, many people had no food to eat at all.
 During those five years, 1,000,000 people died from starvation in Ireland.
 Another 1,000,000 people left the country.
 Many of them moved to the United States, where there was more food.